Records Management and Exhibits Print this Page

 Overview

 The Court has created a centralized office for the viewing and copying of all public court records and to pick up exhibits after the conclusion of a court case.
-Active and disposed court records for all public case types (criminal, civil, family law, probate, small claims, etc.) may be requested for public inspection by contacting the Records Management Office in person or by phone, mail or email.
+Active and disposed court records for all public case types (criminal, civil, family law, probate, small claims, etc.) may be requested for public inspection by contacting the Records Management Office.

 Case Records Include all filed documents such as: